josh-tobin/gps/README.md

 **ROS Setup with Caffe**

-This is required if you intend to run neural network policies on the robot.
+This is required if you intend to run neural network policies with the ROS agent.

 0. Run step 1 and 2 of the above section.